GD-1 and the Milky Way Starless Subhalos: GD-1 Data

 \section{GD-1 Data}

 The DESI-MWS survey \citep{DESI-MWS} is a component of the DESI Survey \citep{DESICollab}.
 The GD-1 star stream was identified from the outset as an important target that could be incorporated into the primary cosmological survey.
 The DESI science verification data for GD-1 is described and analyzed in \citet{Valluri25}, hereafter V25.
 Figure 7 of V25 shows that the stream is best sampled in the $\phi_1=$ [-30, 0] region, which also avoids off-stream structures \citep{Bonaca19}.
 The data in this region was used for the V25 mixture model analysis.
 Using a two component Gaussian model V25 found that the line of sight velocity distribution relative to the stream track had a core of 2.2-2.6 \kms\ and extended wings, aka cocoon, having a velocity dispersion of 5-8 \kms.
 The publicly posted data of V25 has 104 stars in the [-30, 0] longitude region having formal velocity errors, $\epsilon$, less than 5 \kms.
-Figure~\ref{fig_dpv} shows the data used, with the stream rather arbitrarily divided into a core with $\left|\Delta \phi_2\right| < 0.5^\circ$ (blue) and cocoon for stars greater than $0.5^\circ$ from the centerline.
+Figure~\ref{fig_dpv} shows the data used { with quadratic fits to the mean trends removed}.
+The stream is rather arbitrarily divided into a core with $\left|\Delta \phi_2\right| < 0.5^\circ$ (blue) and cocoon for stars greater than $0.5^\circ$ from the centerline { to show that there is no clear correlation between spatial and velocity offset, as shown in Figure~8 of V25}.
 The root mean squared velocity error of these data, $\langle \epsilon^2\rangle^{1/2}$, is 3.05 \kms.
 The error corrected velocity dispersion, $\left[\langle v^2 \rangle - \langle \epsilon^2\rangle\right]^{1/2}$ is 6.0$\pm$ 0.6 \kms\ and the 3$\sigma$ clipped velocity dispersion is 5.1 $\pm$ 0.5 \kms.
 Limiting the sample to $\left|\Delta v_{los}\right| < 20$ \kms\ eliminates 2 of the 104 stars and gives the 3$\sigma$ clipped value.
 One of the $>$20 \kms\ stars is a core star, the other is a cocoon star, both with relatively low velocity errors.
-There is little or no correlation between velocity and stream offset, as shown in Figure~8 of V25.
 Allowing stars with velocity errors as large as 15 \kms\ boosts the sample size to 174, giving an error corrected velocity dispersion of 6.4 \kms.
 In this case the mean velocity error is 6.2 \kms, so the smaller sample with more accurate velocities having errors limited to 5 \kms\ will be used. \citet{Tavangar25} have found $\simeq5$ \kms\ velocity dispersion values in the $\phi_1=$ [-30, 0] region, with larger values elsewhere.

 The stars of the GD-1 stream of GD-1 have an [Fe/H]$\simeq$-2.5 and V25 find their color-magnitude diagram is well matched with a 12 Gyr old isochrone.
 Likely the progenitor cluster formed in a pre-galactic dwarf galaxy which accreted onto the Milky Way in its early assembly, as suggested by the 14-24 kpc inner halo orbital range of GD-1.